Learn More !

 The most important next step would be co-design and live testing with BLV visitors.
 Their feedback would help evaluate whether the content layers are understandable, whether the navigation language supports orientation, and whether the experience truly supports autonomy in the gallery.

 Future work should also involve collaboration with Positive Exposure’s staff and technical team, especially around content management.
-For the framework to move beyond prototype, the gallery would need a sustainable way to managing the system, which include upload artwork descriptions, transcripts, spatial tags, accessibility metadata, and route information as part of its regular exhibition workflow.
+For the framework to move beyond prototype, the gallery would need a sustainable way to manage the system, which include upload artwork descriptions, transcripts, spatial tags, accessibility metadata, and route information as part of its regular exhibition workflow.

 © 2026 All rights reserved by YUNG-WEI CHEN